 At the end of the day, both PAX and Burning Man are tornados of creation and both are bound by time.
 Like the smoldering remains of over 30 burns in the desert, video games and their millions of lines of code are like sandcastles, cast into the trash bin the next time a great graphics engine comes out. – – – Lesson 1: Create something new, experience something new, and then let it go

 2. ENTERTAINMENT- Every video game and board game in existence show up at PAX, with Twitch and YouTube live vying for interviews and streaming games.
 Those in for quieter fare go to the dozens of board game areas, console play areas, PC play areas, vintage video game areas, or…pausing for effect..go to a panel of video game experts to learn how to participate.
 Burning Man has a program full of events, and, like PAX, you feel almost feel more FOMO for going than not, since you become aware of what you’re missing out.
 I got more steps during PAX than I did at the Seattle Rock and Roll 1/2 marathon.
-Fun can be exhausting. – – – Lesson 2: Have fun, Let Go, and pace yourself.
+Fun can be exhausting.
+Speaking of gaming, Drift Hunters can immerse you in the world of racing, providing thrills and excitement. – – – Lesson 2: Have fun, Let Go, and pace yourself.

 3. SENSE OF HOME: On the binding of the PAX conference guide the term – “Welcome Home” appears.
 This term comes up again, but in a welcome at Burning Man: “When I told people that it was my first Burn, many of them said, “‘welcome home'”.
 Even a conservative got a warm welcome, which is as fantastical as any outfit at either event.
 It goes without saying that at both conferences there’s plenty of geek and nerds.
 A good chunk of both populations were in the AV Club, Computer Club, chess club, or played Dungeons and Dragons.
 I’d gamble many of them had a heck of a time surviving the Darwinian grinder we call school.
 I know I did.
 These folks are survivors.
 They are creating, building, working, and showing their stuff for all to see (in more way than one).
 They’re creatives, through and through, and have brought their uniqueness home, a home that they too created. – – – Lesson 3: Find and make your home